nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ## 7.1 Launch and shutdown

-1. Initial launch
+1. Initial launch:

    1. Download the `ConnectUS.jar` file and copy into an empty folder

    1. Double-click the `ConnectUS.jar` file Expected: Shows the <u>GUI</u> with a set of sample contacts.
 The window size may not be optimum.

-2. Saving window preferences
+2. Saving window preferences:

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

    1. Re-launch the app by double-clicking the jar file.<br>
-      Expected: The most recent window size and location is retained.
+      **Expected:** The most recent window size and location is retained.

 [↑ Back to top of section](#7-instructions-for-manual-testing)